-In PY 2021, the City had a goal to assist 5 non-homeless households with housing rehab activities.
-The City assisted 1 LMI homeowner and 1 LMI renter with housing rehab through the City's Neighborhood Preservation Program (NPP).
-Activities included roof repairs and other minor housing repairs.
-While this does not reach the goal of 5 housing units rehabbed for the program year, the City does have several projects in various stages of development including activities that are moving towards the finalization of a contract.
+In PY 2022, the City had a goal to assist 10 non-homeless households with housing rehab activities.
+The City assisted 1 LMI homeowner with housing rehab through the City's Neighborhood Preservation Program (NPP) with the installation of a new water heater.
+The City has several projects in various stages of development and anticipates it will report these accomplishments in future CAPER reports.
+These activities will help to meet the established goals of the program.